derekl-beep/stackedit-notes/Java.md

 Doubly linked list

 - Delete from end operation improves to $\text{O}(1)$ from $\text{O}(n)$, but takes more spaces.
-- Linked list class in Java is an implementation of the doubly linked list.
+- `LinkedList()` class in Java is an implementation of the doubly linked list.

 Circular linked list